city_hall

 The Feasibility Study, guided by community meetings, identified new potential Career and Technical Education (CTE) programs and program spaces the school currently lacks, including an auditorium, performing arts spaces, and an expanded media center.

-We have continued to review current career and technical programs and potential new programs with career and technical, industry, labor economy, and data experts to develop a final list of career and technical (CTE) programs.
+We have continued to review current CTE programs and potential new programs with the Madison Park leadership team as well as industry, labor, economic, and data experts to develop a final list of CTE programs.

 What is the impact of the O’Bryant decision on Madison Park?

-The O’Bryant, formerly known as Boston Technical High School, and Madison Park have shared a campus since 1987.
-Mayor Wu and Superintendent Skipper proposed to move the O’Bryant so that both programs can expand and have the state-of-the-art facilities students need.
-As of March 2024, O’Bryant will be staying on the Malcolm X Blvd campus throughout Madison Park’s renovation project.
-Read the full letter linked here and the WREC web page for more details on this proposal.
+The O’Bryant and Madison Park have shared a campus since 1987.
+Mayor Wu and Superintendent Skipper proposed to move the O’Bryant to the West Roxbury Education Complex so that both programs can expand and have the state-of-the-art facilities students need.
+In March 2024, due to a lack of community consensus, the Mayor and Superintendent decided to pause that proposal.
+O’Bryant will be staying on the Malcolm X Blvd campus throughout Madison Park’s renovation project.
+Read the full letter to the O’Bryant community linked here.

 Where will students go during construction?